MohitVP/Three-Tier-Architecture-Azure-/README.md

+[And I upload file as Word file so if you see a (raw) just click on that you will see that file and all the steps I mentioned.]

 🏗️ 3-Tier Architecture Deployment Project
 This project demonstrates how to set up a basic 3-tier architecture using Virtual Machines, where each tier serves a specific role: